Skip to content

 Associated Pathway:

-Schoolyard Ventures, offered to Achievement House students, is an innovative program that helps teens launch businesses, non-profits and other real-world projects that are meaningful to them.
-The Entrepreneurship Boot Camp gives students an introduction to the program and helps them develop ideas for starting their own business.
+Schoolyard Ventures is an innovative program that helps teens launch businesses, non-profits and other real-world projects that are meaningful to them.
+The Entrepreneurship Boot Camp gives students an introduction to the program and helps students develop ideas for starting their own business.

 Associated Pathway: